sourcehut-mirrors/chawan/doc/api.md

 <tr>
 <td>`navDirection`</td>
-<td>The direction the user last moved in the buffer tree using
+<td>The direction the user last moved in the buffer list using
 `traverse`.
 Possible values are `prev`, `next`, `prev-sibling`, `next-sibling`, `parent`, `first-child`, `any`.</td>
 </tr>